 Around a stone wall was the ‘bathroom,’ which was really just a few meters of tile and six or eight holes in the floor.
 No partitions blocking off the holes, no toilet paper, no sink, no useful sanitizer dispenser.

 “It took me a while to learn how to squat without taking my pants all the way off,” Valiha confessed as we stood in the road, stretching our legs and wiping our hands on our jeans.

 “Are all of the bathrooms like this?”
 I asked incredulously.

 “In this area, yes.”

 “That’s disgusting!
 I can’t use these!”
 Chantelle cried.
 I nodded my head in agreement.
 Valiha laughed, and Loraine shrugged.

 “Ach, it’s not so bad,” she admitted.

-For the duration of the trip, Chantelle and I carefully monitored our fluid intake and timed our beverage purchases to revolve around the presence of proper, ‘western’ bathrooms.
+For the duration of the trip, Chantelle and I carefully monitored our fluid intake and timed our beverage purchases to revolve around the presence of toilet bowls.
 Loraine maintained an air of boredom about the whole endeavor, as if urinating in a hole in the road was as reasonable a thing to do as going to the gym or driving a car.
 I began to think that Loraine was a bastion of patience, a steely Scot with enviable versatility.

 But Beijing was about to test our patience, and as we would soon discover, despite two years in trying Cairo, we were not nearly as patient or yielding as we’d thought.